 What is low ovarian response?

-Therefore, it is necessary that fertility treatment, as well as ovarian stimulation, be personalized from the beginning.
+The prevalence of low ovarian response to stimulation in fertility treatments is variable, but it is estimated to occur in 9–24% of women.
+Therefore, it is essential that fertility treatment, as well as ovarian stimulation, be personalized from the start.

 How to predict a low response?